camunda/c8-sm-checks/README.md

 ### Kubernetes

-Before using the Kubernetes health check scripts, ensure you have access to Kubernetes with a properly defined `kube config` context.
+Before using the Kubernetes health check scripts, ensure you have access to Kubernetes with a properly defined `kube config` context pointing to the cluster you wish to debug.

 For more information on setting up `kube config` context, refer to the [Kubernetes documentation](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_config/kubectl_config_use-context/).

+Additionally, ensure that the AWS CLI is configured and connected to the appropriate tenant for debugging when `awscli` is used.

 #### Deployment Check (`/checks/kube/deployment.sh`)